 See a free circus show

+Another of the best free things to do in Vegas is to go see a circus show.
+There are loads of free show in Vegas but did you know about this one?
 Circus Circus has circus performers that take to the Carnival Midway stage twice an hour throughout the day.
 They include trapeze artists, aerial acrobats and clowns.
-This Vegas show is completely free so go check it out!
+This makes Circus Circus one of the most fun places to go in Las Vegas and the show is completely free – go check out this must-see in Vegas!

 Free arts in Downtown at First Friday

 On the first Friday of the month, Downtown holds a free party that’s open to everyone.
-You’ll get to check out art exhibits earlier on during the party but then it turns into a lot of booze, food trucks, and girls in tank tops.
+Not only is this one of many cheap things to do in Vegas, you’ll get to check out art exhibits earlier on during the party but then it turns into a lot of booze, food trucks, and girls in tank tops.
 There’s no charge to enter, so just show up and hang out.
+Don’t miss out on this fun thing to do in downtown Las Vegas!